mritzmann/testfile.download/README.md

 ## Progress

 Work in progress.

+## add new testfiles

-Pull request is not allowed yet.
+Pull request with new testfiles are welcome.

+* place your file in the `dl-content` folder
+* add infos to the `data.json` file

 ## Ressourcen